adelkhafizova/ai_in_math/burau_representation/experiments/README.md

   current = extend_in_all_ways({"A":A,"B":B,"a":a,"b":b},current,1)
   current = tiered_sampling(current,parameters,invariant)

-  write_good(current)#write some statistics or check whether it contains words that are identity
+  process_iterarion(current)#write some statistics or check whether it contains words that are identity